chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

   end

 * The ``number of particles`` is the number of particles simulated by the sharp-edge IB.

-* The ``levels not precalculated`` parameter controls the number of layers of the hierarchical grid used by Lethe that are ignored by precalculations.
-It allows to reduce the memory footprint at the cost of an increased computing time.
-At the moment, this is used only for RBF shapes.
-The value should be increased when the RBF contains a lot of nodes and/or the grid is extremely fine.

 * The ``assemble Navier-Stokes inside particles`` parameter determines if the Navier-Stokes equations are solved inside the particles or not.
 If the Navier-Stokes equations are not solved (the parameter is false), the solver will solve a Poisson equation for each variable in the problem.
 This eliminates the need to define a reference value for the pressure.